Application instructions for all iron on embroidered lettering sheets.

 Wash inside out in cold water and air dry.
 Joy letters may be dry-cleaned.

 The key to creating a permanent bond is in the application, meaning a combination of heat, pressure, and time.
 Using a home iron, check that your setting is in the correct position.
 Typically, the settings are shown either as degrees, or type of fabric.
+Use the highest heat setting that your fabric will allow.
 Next, 30 seconds ironing the front and then 30 more seconds ironing on the back works best.
-Last, the amount of pressure can vary depending on how firmly the iron is pressed and rotated to completely cover the letter(s).
+Last, the amount of pressure used is important.
+Firmly press your iron onto the letters and ensure it is rotated to completely cover all of the letter(s).
 If ironing on a name or word with multiple letters, iron one section at a time.

 Usually, the fabric content will be shown.
 The more natural the fiber content is, such as cotton or wool, the more heat can be safely applied.
 Man-made fiber content such as polyester requires that you reduce heat.
 To compensate for less heat, add more time and pressure.